-Receivables -- Receivables are primarily registration fees due from the University of California.
+Receivables -- Receivables are primarily due to the closure of Cal Lodge.
 Management believes that all outstanding receivables are collectible in full, therefore no allowance for uncollectible receivables has been provided.

-Investments -- Investments are primarily mutual funds, debt and equity securities and are measured at fair value.
-ASUC has adopted the Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 958-320, Not-For-Profit Entities - Investments - Debt and Equity Securities, and FASB ASC 820, Fair Value Measurements and Disclosures (see Note 5).
-Under ASC 958-320, investments in marketable securities with readily determinable fair values and all investments in debt securities are reported at their fair values in the statement of financial position.
+Long-Term Investments -- Investments are primarily mutual funds, debt and equity securities and are measured at fair value.
 Gains and losses on investments are reported in the statement of activities as increases or decreases in unrestricted net assets unless their use is temporarily or permanently restricted by explicit donor stipulations or by law.
 Investment income and gains restricted by a donor, if any, are reported as increases in unrestricted net assets if the restrictions are met in the reporting period in which the income and gains are recognized.